advanta

 Photograph: Advanta Research

 The Legal AI OS Blueprint closes by naming what an institutional function does next.
-The Blueprint sets the operating standard, the framework, the diagnostic frame, and the progression cadence.
+The Blueprint sets the operating framework, the diagnostic frame, and the progression cadence.
 What follows is the operating decision the function actually makes — about its own posture, its own progression, and the instruments it chooses to engage.

 The Free Baseline Diagnostic